driessenslucas/researchproject/Thesis.md

 ## Expanding on Real-World Testing

-In this study, I conducted experiments indoors to closely replicate theoretical conditions.
+In this study, I conducted experiments indoors to closely replicate the theoretical conditions.
 The tests were performed on a hard cloth surface to minimize ground-related issues and ensure a consistent testing environment.
 This step was crucial because during real-world testing, the RC car encountered challenges on uneven surfaces.

 However, the exploration wasn't limited to indoor setups alone.
 I also aimed to assess the adaptability and resilience of my proposed solutions in outdoor environments.
 Taking the experiments outdoors posed significant challenges due to the differences in ground conditions.
 Outdoor landscapes are diverse and unpredictable, which exposed limitations in my current method's ability to handle such variations.
 This highlighted the need for further research and improvements in the methods used, such as the hardware limitations.